open-contracting/standard/standard/docs/en/schema/merging.md

 * Remove any key that have their value explicitly set to `null` in **new**
 * Retain any keys from **old** that are not mentioned in **new**

-If the value of a key-value pair is a list of strings, the entire list should be treated as a single value.
-When the list contains objects, the list merge rules below should be used.
+If the value of a key-value pair is a list of objects, the list merge rules below should be used; otherwise, a list should be treated as a single value.

 ### Lists